Life with AI

 Assumptions

-- •Texas Gulf Coast climate with cooling-dominant thermal loads
+• Texas Gulf Coast climate (ASHRAE Climate Zone 2A) with cooling-dominant thermal loads

-- •Peak pressure per zone limited to 25 bar (current district heating maximum)
+• Peak pressure per zone limited to 25 bar (current district heating maximum; PE-Xa and steel both viable)

 The Arcology needs to deliver heating and cooling to 10 million people distributed across a 5,000-foot vertical column.
 Copenhagen's district heating network — the world's largest — serves about 1 million people at 663 MW peak capacity.
-Empower's Business Bay in Dubai, the world's largest district cooling system, provides 603 MW.
-The Arcology requires roughly 10x the heating capacity of Copenhagen and 15-20x the cooling capacity of Dubai's record-breaking installation, all within a single structure instead of spread across an urban area.
+Empower's Business Bay in Dubai — the world's largest district cooling project — has expanded to 849 MW of connected capacity since its 2024 Guinness World Record, with ultimate capacity planned for over 1,500 MW [empower-dubai-2024].
+Empower's total UAE district cooling capacity reached approximately 6,000 MW (1.7 million refrigeration tons) by end of 2025, serving thousands of buildings across Dubai [empower-capacity-2025].
+The Arcology requires roughly 10x the heating capacity of Copenhagen and 12-15x the cooling capacity of Empower's Business Bay installation, all within a single structure instead of spread across an urban area.

 The physics works.
 The integration at this scale has never been attempted.